myronschippers/todo-list-react-tutorial/README_ARCHIVE.md

 import './App.css';
 ```

 In the below code snippet we see the entire App component code but all we're updating is the JSX for the markup displayed to the user in place of the `HEADER` text we hand in there as a placeholder before.
+This new content starts with the `<header className="appBar">` element.

 ```JS
 class App extends Component {